yegor256/blog/_drafts/reflection.md

 }
 {% endhighlight %}

 This method may work or it may not.
 It will depend on the actual class of `list`.
-If it will be `Collection`, the call to `sizeOf` will succeed.
+If it is `Collection`, the call to `sizeOf` will succeed.
 Otherwise, there will be a runtime failure.
 By looking at the method `calc` we can't tell what is the right way to handle `list` in order to avoid runtime failure.
-We need to read the body of `sizeOf` and only then may change `calc` somehow like this:
+We need to read the body of `sizeOf` and only then can we change `calc` something like this:

 {% highlight java %}
 public void calc(Iterable<?> list) {